amirothman/darjah_kebesaran/README.md

 There are some artifacts in the graph, certain titles are plotted with different bars.
 I theorized that this has something to do with faulty UTF-8 encoding.
 However, we can still analyze the data.
 The top three titles did not come as a surprise.
 All three of these titles, [Pingat Pangkuan Negara](https://ms.wikipedia.org/wiki/Pingat_Pangkuan_Negara), [Kesatria Mangku Negara](https://ms.wikipedia.org/wiki/Kesatria_Mangku_Negara) and [Ahli Mangku Negara](https://ms.wikipedia.org/wiki/Ahli_Mangku_Negara) do not have a limit in the number of people being granted.
 This is not the case with the other titles.

+In order to classify the titles by the state it is awarded, we devised a pattern matching strategy.
+The following Python method is able to classify all the titles except

 ```python

 import re